milen-patel/cpu_tutorial/_parts/part02.md

 	<p></p>
 </html>

-# Chapter 02 - How Humans Intuitively Represent Numbers
+# Chapter 02 - How Humans See Numbers
 **Topics Covered:** Formalizing Decimal, Base-10 Meaning

 You've likely heard of the notion that computers only understand 0's and 1's, so in this section we will make sense of that.